Household hazardous waste residential drop-off program

 Items that are corrosive, flammable, poisonous or explosive are considered household hazardous waste and don’t belong in your carts.
-In Calgary, you can dispose of these items at our household hazardous waste drop-off locations.
+In Calgary, you can dispose of these items at our household hazardous waste drop-off locations (residential use only).

 Hazardous waste will have danger symbols like this on the container:

 - Can eat away materials when contact occurs.

 - Can ignite and cause a fire.

 - Are toxic or poisonous, either immediately or over a long period of time.

 - Can be explosive and/or reactive and release poisonous fumes when exposed to air, water or other chemicals.

 Common household hazardous waste includes aerosols, automotive fluids, cleaners, fertilizers, weed killers, paint, propane tanks and more.

 Hazardous waste requires safe handling and must be disposed of the right way.

 Household hazardous waste can be taken to one of these year-round locations.